Frolic-chat/Frolic/README.md

 # 🌺 Come Frolic!
 Frolic is an F-Chat client developed for simplicity and stability.
 It's based on the feature set of the legacy client Rising with a focus on smoothing down the rough edges and providing obvious, non-intrusive improvements to having a positive experience when chatting with others.

-I am a technically minded person, so the improvements will be focused on usability and performance, but guided by comfort.
+I am a technical-minded person, so the improvements will be focused on usability and performance, but guided by comfort.
 What I want most from my F-Chat experience is a homely and familiar place to settle into, chat with my friends, and make new ones.
 And that's what I'm making Folic to be - no shocks or surprises, no complicated UI - just a predicatable place that lets me have fun with my friends.

 Frolic re-uses the default fchat settings and directory so it's easy to pick up where you left off - whether you're coming from the official app or updating from Rising.
 That level of reliability is important, and is a staple of Frolic's design ethos.
 Similiarly, there will be no grant UI overhaul - just simple tweaks here and there to make the application easier to manage.